Charles Hurt: Alec Baldwin the Real Villain of Hilaria's Fake-Latinx Scandal

 Mr. Baldwin has also shared his vitriolic temper with police officers and flight attendants.

-In the War on Women, Alec Baldwin is a field general.
+In the War on Women, Alex Baldwin is a field general.
 To him, Black Lives Don’t Matter.

 Remember the time he went on a white-hot tirade at a photographer from The New York Post?
 Called him a “coon.”
 Perhaps he mistook the photographer for Virginia’s blackface governor, King Ralph Northam, whose nickname in college was “coonman.”